AhoyISki/duat/book/src/quick-settings/prelude.md

   `default.LineNumbers`.
 - `accent`: This form is used when formatting error, warning, information, or debug messages.
 Is used mostly with the `error`, `warn` and `info` [masks].
-- `caret.main`: The form to use when printing the main "caret" (each cursor has a selection, an anchor, and a caret).
+- `cursor.main`: The form to use when printing the main "cursor" (each cursor has a selection, an anchor, and a cursor).
-- `caret.extra`: Same as `caret.main`, but for cursors other than the main one.
+- `cursor.extra`: Same as `cursor.main`, but for cursors other than the main one.
 - `selection.main`: Color to be used on the main selection.
 - `selection.extra`: Color to be used on extra selections.
 - `cloak`: This form is supposed to be a common "get rid of all forms